Telemetry¶

 The label and help that appears in the wizard for

-when the user is configuring telemetry; if absent, “Device URL” is used for the label and nothing is shown as help.
+device_locatorwhen the user is configuring telemetry; if absent, “Device URL” is used for the label and nothing is shown as help.

 - username_label: string¶